 The photo above is actually from my carnitas burrito bowls, but you could easily swap the crispy carnitas for shredded rotisserie chicken.

-In the bowl above, I used cauliflower fried rice, pan roasted corn and black beans, and topped everything with a bit of guacamole and pico de gallo.
+In the bowl above, I used cauliflower rice, pan roasted corn and black beans, and topped everything with a bit of guacamole and pico de gallo.

 If you’d like to see these recipes in action, check out my 1,500 calorie meal plan examples.
 I’ve constructed a few examples of what a week of eating could look like using recipes like the ones in this article.
 And don’t worry, I’ve included instructions on modifying the meal plans to fit your individual needs.